Elements of Company Culture, Employee Experience, Employee Recognition, Leadership & Management, Thanking

 You can give your time in many ways, including:

-• Sharing a meal or drink
+- Sharing a meal or drink

-• Going on walking breaks during the day
+- Going on walking breaks during the day

-• Holding small group sessions to hear your employees’ concerns
+- Holding small group sessions to hear your employees’ concerns

-• Hosting a volunteer day where co-workers gather for community service and giving activities
+- Hosting a volunteer day where co-workers gather for community service and giving activities

-• Inviting employees to a fun, off-site problem-solving activity
+- Inviting employees to a fun, off-site problem-solving activity

 3. Acts of service

 If you see a co-worker buckling under an immense workload, should you offer a coffee mug or your assistance?
 Many workers don’t want another calendar or tote bag with the company logo.
 They don’t crave praise, either.
-They simply want to see others working as hard as them or pitching in as needed.
+They simply want to see others working as hard as they do or pitching in as needed.

 But first, ask if they want your help.
 Don’t assume, because that could be misinterpreted in a negative way.
 Play detective to see what work needs completion.
 Avoid doing a task that gives you the limelight.
 Perhaps you could make copies, send follow-up emails, or schedule a meeting while your colleague updates the CEO.